Table of Contents

 However, the overall process may go something like this:

-- Customer or user places an order on the platform.
+- The customer or user places an order on the platform

-- Business adds a vendor commission on the PSP like Cashfree Payments.
+- The business adds a vendor commission on the PSP like Cashfree Payments

-- Business can verify any debits and credits on the vendor payment portal.
+- Businesses can verify any debits and credits on the vendor payment portal

 Want to dig in a little deeper?